dspytdao/Y_Swap/README.md

 The Algorand protocol supports the creation of on-chain assets that benefit from the same security, compatibility, speed and ease of use as the Algo.
 The official name for assets on Algorand is Algorand Standard Assets (ASA).

-Developers and organizations can reprsent stablecoins, loyalty points, system credits, and in-game points with Algorand Standard Assets.
+Developers and organizations can represent stablecoins, loyalty points, system credits, and in-game points with Algorand Standard Assets.
 Meanhwhile an optional functionality to place transfer restrictions on an asset helps support more complex use cases such as securities, compliance, and certification.

 Algorand enables bundling of transactions in [atomic swaps](https://developer.algorand.org/docs/get-details/atomic_transfers/) where each transaction relies on each other.